How to Obfuscate Swift Metadata in iOS Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Obfuscate Swift Metadata on iOS apps using Appdome
+How to Implement Obfuscate Swift Metadata in iOS Apps Using Appdome

 On Appdome, follow these simple steps to create self-defending iOS Apps that Obfuscate Swift Metadata without an SDK or gateway: